PlutusDeFi Price Hits $0.10 on Major Exchanges (PLT)

-PlutusDeFi (CURRENCY:PLT) traded down 2.7% against the dollar during the 24 hour period ending at 9:00 AM E.T. on July 4th.
-One PlutusDeFi coin can now be bought for about $0.10 or 0.00000915 BTC on cryptocurrency exchanges.
+PlutusDeFi (CURRENCY:PLT) traded 2.7% lower against the US dollar during the one day period ending at 20:00 PM Eastern on July 10th.
 PlutusDeFi has a total market capitalization of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.
-Over the last seven days, PlutusDeFi has traded down 30.2% against the dollar.
+One PlutusDeFi coin can now be purchased for $0.10 or 0.00000915 BTC on popular cryptocurrency exchanges.
+During the last week, PlutusDeFi has traded down 30.2% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.